dr-mushtaq/Deep-Learning/README.md

-# 🌟 Deep Learning theory and Projects with Python, TensorFlow, and Keras
+# 🌟 Deep Learning theory with Python, TensorFlow, and Keras

 Welcome to the **Deep Learning Project Repository** – a comprehensive collection of practical deep learning examples, tutorials, and mini-projects built using Python, TensorFlow, and Keras.
 This repository is ideal for students, researchers, and AI enthusiasts who want to learn, implement, and master deep learning techniques through hands-on coding.